CCOSTAN/Home-AssistantConfig/README.md

 **Automations:**
 * Guest mode to disable certain interior automations.
 Trigger via Alexa & IFTTT.
 * IFTTT Notifications for Offline Devices, BadLogins, HA Startups, new HA versions and [External IP changes](https://community.home-assistant.io/t/detect-if-ip-changes/6830) for DSN.
+* Monitor the reflection rates of Garadget and notify when they being to drop too low when closed (indicating a shift in the controller)
+* Notifications when the garage door is left open at night or when we leave the house.
 * (IFTTT) Logging entries in Logbooks for Rachio, Doorbell
 * Auto Heal ZWave at 2:30am
 * Using [Etekcity Outlets](http://amzn.to/2efNoBP) to control accent lighting above kitchen cabinets and room cutouts.